When Did The Polaroid Camera Come Out

 The Scientific Foundation

 At the heart of the Polaroid camera lay its unique film technology.
 Unlike conventional film, Polaroid film contained all the necessary chemicals for developing and fixing the image.
 Each sheet of film consisted of multiple layers, including a negative layer, a positive layer, and a reagent pod containing the developing chemicals.
-When a photo was taken, the camera would eject the film through a pair of rollers, which ruptured the reagent pod and spread the chemicals between the negative and positive layers.
+Here's the thing — when a photo was taken, the camera would eject the film through a pair of rollers, which ruptured the reagent pod and spread the chemicals between the negative and positive layers.
 This chemical reaction developed the image, transferring it from the negative to the positive layer, resulting in the instant print.

 The Birth of the Polaroid Land Camera Model 95

 The Model 95 was a bulky, box-shaped camera, but its revolutionary technology more than made up for its size.
+The process was almost magical: after taking a picture, the photographer would pull a tab on the camera, drawing the film through the rollers and initiating the development process.
 It used a roll film that produced sepia-toned prints in about a minute.
-The process was almost magical: after taking a picture, the photographer would pull a tab on the camera, drawing the film through the rollers and initiating the development process.
 After a short wait, the finished print could be peeled away from the negative, revealing the instantly captured memory.

 Expanding the Polaroid Vision: Color and Beyond